30-Second Video Resumes: Why Recruiters Choose Speed & Authenticity

 30-second video vs the traditional written resume

 - Communication style.
-Recruiters can hear how you speak before scheduling a call, which removes a screening step entirely.
+Recruiters hear how you speak before scheduling a call, which removes a screening step entirely.

 Written resumes still matter for documentation and ATS filters, but the front door of the application has shifted.
 The video gets the recruiter to want to read the resume, not the other way around.